 7. When looking for wildlife, use your senses.

 There’s a reason avid birders get to know their bird calls.
-“Hearing wildlife is a great way to start to pay attention,” John Rowden, senior director of bird-friendly communities at the Audubon Society, tells Mental Floss.
+“Hearing wildlife is a great way to start to pay attention,” John Rowden, senior director of bird-friendly communities at the Audubon Society, told Mental Floss in 2020.
 “Learn the sounds, and it will help you identify the animals.”
 And if your yard suddenly erupts with a cacophony of squirrel alarm calls, there’s a good chance there’s some sort of predator lurking nearby.
 Identifying the sounds of nocturnal animals like owls and raccoons will help you discern who's been coming after dark.

 You may be able to smell some animals, too.
 Skunks unleash a notoriously stinky spray when warding off threats; foxes and mountain lions mark their territories with their own funky scents; and desert dwellers claim they can often smell javelina before they see them.